charmyshah96/Olist-Ecommerce-SQL-Analysis/README.md

 5. Top 10 Highest-Spending Individual Customers
 This searches the entire database to find our top 10 customers based on their total history of purchases for future loyalty rewards.

+Dataset Link
+The raw data used for this project is the **Olist Brazilian E-Commerce Dataset**, which can be downloaded directly from Kaggle.